 The following playlist can help guide you through the many steps of breastfeeding.
 You can watch the complete playlist, or select a topic such as side lay holding, skin to skin, or clutch holding.
 If you have questions after previewing the videos, ask your nurse or call the Warm Line at 1-800-711-7011.

 When your baby bobs his or her head on your chest and starts moving toward the nipple, ease him or her down to face the breast.
 Support his or her buttocks with your elbow while your forearm supports the back and the palm of your hand supports the shoulders.
-Make sure the web between your thumb and first finger is at the nape of the baby's neck; your thumb is on one side of head and one or the rest of your fingers support the other side of the head.
-Notice that the baby's ear, shoulder and hip are in a straight line and the legs are curled around your waist.
+Make sure the web between your thumb and first finger is at the nape of the baby's neck; your thumb is on one side of the head and one or the rest of your fingers support the other side of the head.
+Notice that the baby's ear, shoulder, and hip are in a straight line and the legs are curled around your waist.
 Your arm should support the baby's weight and a pillow can support your arm.
 Your other hand supports the breast with your fingers far away from the areola (the darker part of the breast).
 This is called the "cross cradle hold."
 If it is hard to support the breast, try putting a rolled facecloth under the breast.

 Some mothers prefer the "clutch" or "football hold," a nice position for babies who weigh more than eight pounds.
 Bring the baby's hip to your hip with your elbow supporting the other hip and your arm supporting his or her side.
 The palm of your hand supports the shoulders.
-The web between your thumb and first finger is at the nape of the baby's neck, thumb on one side of head and one or the rest of the fingers supporting the other side of his or her head.
+The web between your thumb and first finger is at the nape of the baby's neck, thumb on one side of the head, and one or the rest of the fingers supporting the other side of his or her head.
 Your arm supports the baby's weight and a pillow can support your arm.
 Your other hand supports the breast with your fingers away from the areola (the darker part of the breast).
 If it is hard to support the breast, try putting a rolled facecloth under the breast.

 Support the baby's head and tilt it back slightly.
 Brush the bottom lip with the tip of your nipple to make the baby open wide as a yawn.
 With the baby's chin lifted and leading the latch, nose in line with your nipple, bring the baby to your breast.
 The chin will touch first and be deep into the breast with the nose not quite touching.
-Notice that the baby's neck is straight, making it easy for baby to swallow.
+Notice that the baby's neck is straight, making it easy for the baby to swallow.
 A swallow sounds like an "ah" or a little puff of air.
 When the baby is latched well, you will hear a few swallows of colostrum.
 When your milk changes to mature milk (about day three or four), you will hear a swallow with about every four to five suckles.
 Keep the baby close to you, supporting the shoulders and back and bracing the buttocks against your side.

 When your baby is latched well, it feels like a tug or a pull, but never painful.
 If there is any pinching or pain, be sure the baby's lips are rolled out and bring the baby closer to your body.
 If this does not help, re-latch.
 Most of the time if it hurts, it has something to do with positioning.
 Ask your nurse for help or once you go home, call the Warm Line at 1-800-711-7011 for help from a nurse or lactation consultant.